Invertibility of infinitely divisible continuous-time moving average processes: Introduction

 \section{Introduction}

-The class of stationary processes plays an important role in time series analysis thanks to its tractability, flexibility, and good performance describing data from different scientific areas.
-Among these processes, the subclass of stationary infinitely divisible processes is of high interest.
-A stationary infinitely divisible process is a stationary process whose finite dimensional distributions are infinitely divisible.
-Thus, stationarity captures the autocorrelation structure observed in the data while the infinite divisibility incorporates to the model a class of well-behaved probability distributions.
-These probabilistic laws are able to reproduce many of the stylized properties present in empirical data such as fat tails and local Gaussianity (mixed Gaussian distributions).

-In the context of time series, the concept of \textit{invertibility} for discrete-time moving average processes refers to the question of whether the driving white noise can be recovered, in a pathwise sense, by the observed process.
-Further, it plays an important role for the characterization of \textit{ causality}, i.e. the current state of a given system is not influenced by its future states (for a precise definition see Definition \ref {defininvcaus} below).
-Invertibility and causality have been extensively studied in the square integrable case in which necessary and sufficient conditions have been established, see for instance \cite {Brockwell:1986:TST:17326}.
-However, such characterization does not hold in the case when the white noise is not square integrable.

-In this paper we study the invertibility property for the class of \textit{ continuous-time moving average processes driven by a L\'{e}vy process}.
-That is, the observed process $\left( X_{t}\right) _{t\in \mathbb{R}}$ admits the following spectral representation
+In the context of time series, the concept of \textit{invertibility} of stochastic processes refers to the task of recovering the driving noise by the observed series.
+Such a property plays an important role for the characterization of the notion of \textit{causality}, which is the principle in where the current state of a given system is not influenced by its future states.
+Invertibility and causality are well understood in the discrete-time framework, in particular, for moving average processes, necessary and sufficient conditions for invertibility and causality have been established in terms of its moving average coefficients.
+See for instance \citet{Brockwell:1986:TST:17326}.
+Motivated by this framework, the main goal of the present paper is to study the invertibility property of the class of continuous-time\textit{ moving average processes driven by a Lévy process}, that is, the observed process $\left(X_{t}\right)_{t\in\mathbb{R}}$ admits the spectral representation

-where $f$ is a measurable function, often called \textit{kernel}, and $L$ is a L\'{e}vy process.